hmaniar210/MTA_setup/README.md

-# 🚀 Tandem Automation Project: Environment Setup Guide
+# 🚀  Automation Project: Environment Setup Guide

 This guide walks you through setting up the local development environment for Tandem automation projects on **Windows, macOS, and Linux**.